Nylilsa/nylilsa.github.io/guides/th17-extra-rta.md

 After a bunch of experimenting, I found the sweet spot that allows for speedkills.
 Here it is:
 A visual indicator is that the top of Youmu's options touchthe bottom of the HP ring.

-This not only works with Youmu's main shot, but it works if Youmu hss her wolf hyper active too !
+This not only works with Youmu's main shot, but it works if Youmu hss her [match=Wolf] hyper active too !

 ### Death during a hyper break